Ensemble reliability and the signal-to-noise paradox in ECMWF subseasonal forecasts: Calibrated daily mean forecasts

 Despite the overfitting issues discussed above, it is still instructive to evaluate the calibration parameters $\alpha$ and $\beta$ and their associated uncertainties as a function of lead time (figure \ref{fig:correlation_vs_ens_size}g-i).
-Crucially, we find no evidence for statistically robust underestimation of the magnitude of predictable signals (i.e. $\alpha > 1$) for any of the three circulation indices.
-For example, estimates of $\alpha$ for NAO forecasts range between $\sim$0.6 and $\sim$1.9 with large uncertainty estimates that overlap $\alpha=1$ .
+Crucially, we do not find statistically robust evidence for a consistent underestimation of the magnitude of predictable signals (i.e. $\alpha > 1$) for any of the three circulation indices.
+For example, estimates of $\alpha$ for NAO forecasts vary substantially with lead time between values of $\sim$0.6 and $\sim$1.9 with large uncertainty estimates that overlap $\alpha=1$.
 In contrast, estimates of $\beta$ have much smaller sampling uncertainties with several features that are worthy of comment.
 Firstly, short-range NAO and PNA forecasts have $\beta<1$, which is indicative of over-dispersion at these lead times.
 In contrast, short-range PVORTEX forecasts have $\beta>1$, which is indicative of under-dispersion.
 However, the absolute values of spread are very small at these lead times and thus differences between spread and error are not evident in figure \ref{fig:uncalibrated_verification}a-b.
 PNA and NAO forecasts also exhibit other periods with $\beta<1$, but these generally correspond to lead times when RMSE and $\sigma_T$ are reduced compared to surrounding lead times, which is indicative of observational sampling uncertainty.
 Lastly, PVORTEX forecasts exhibit a seemingly statistically robust $\beta<1$ at lead times greater than 20 days (figure \ref{fig:correlation_vs_ens_size}i).
 This is consistent with the over-dispersion (i.e. spread $>$ RMSE) at lead times greater than 25 days that is associated with RPC $>1$ (figure \ref{fig:uncalibrated_verification}).